How to stop sneezing

 When it’s a stuffed-up nose

-If you’re experiencing a stuffy nose alongside your sneezing, a nasal decongestant may be good to have on hand.
-Medicines containing pseudoephedrine HCl, phenylephrine HCl, or oxymetazoline HCl can help shrink the swollen mucus membranes in your nose.
-If you want to read up more on all nose-related things, take a look at our article on how to get rid of a stuffy nose.
+If you’re experiencing a stuffy nose along with your sneezing, a nasal decongestant may be good to have on hand.
+Medicines containing pseudoephedrine HCl or oxymetazoline HCl can help shrink the swollen mucus membranes in your nose.
+If you want to read up more on all nose-related things, take a look at our article on nasal congestion causes.

 When it’s the cold and flu

-Finally, if you’re feeling flu-y or have the common cold, speak to your doctor to find the right solution for relieving excessive sneezing.
-For over-the-counter relief, look for the Mucinex® Multi-Symptom product line.
+Finally, if you’re feeling flu-like or have the common cold, speak to your doctor to find the right solution for relieving bothersome sneezing.
+For over-the-counter relief, look for the Mucinex® multi-symptom product line.
 It helps you fight multiple symptoms at the same time.

 Gesundheit!
 Once you figure out from where your constant sneezing stems, you can help give your nasal passages the right relief.
 Here’s to fewer sneezes in your future!